Frequently Asked Questions: 4-year Graduate Entry Medicine course (A101 - 2020 entry)

 How do I apply for the GEM course?

-To apply for the 4-year Graduate Entry Medicine (GEM) course for 2017 entry, you need to:
+To apply for the 4-year Graduate Entry Medicine (GEM) course, you need to:

-- Apply to UCAS using Course Code A101, (institution code N84).
-Closing date 15 October 2016.
-Please contact the UCAS helpline on: 0870 1122211 or alternatively visit their website: www.ucas.ac.uk where you will be able to complete an online application form from June 2016.
+- Apply to UCAS using Course Code A101 (and institution code N84).
+The closing date is usually on the 15 October each year.
+Please contact the UCAS helpline for further details on: 0371 4680 468 or alternatively you can contact UCAS by Twitter, Facebook or visit the UCAS website where you will be able to complete an online application form (usually from May/June).

 What kind of work experience do I need to do?